 Residential and respite care

-We offer residential care for the elderly, including for those who are living with dementia.
+Evington is a 30-bed residential care home in Evington, Leicester.
+We offer residential care for older people, including for those who are living with dementia.
 We can provide respite care to those who need it and we are able to offer care at the end of life.
 We are also able to look after people with some mental health problems.

 The dining room and main lounge room are both located on the ground floor.
 There are a further two, smaller lounges on the first floor, accessible by the passenger lifts.
 Families often enjoy hosting special occasions for their relative privately in these lounges.